Tianya Club

-Tianya Club (天涯社区 (Tiānyá Shèqū, Edge of the World Community)) was one of the most popular Internet forums in China.
+Tianya Club (天涯社区 (Tiānyá Shèqū, Edge of the World Community)) is an Internet forum that was one of the most popular in China.
 As of 2015, it was ranked by Alexa as the 11th most visited site in the People's Republic of China and 60th overall.
 It was founded on 14 February 1999 and provided BBS, blog, microblog and photo album services.

 Politicians have used Tianya Club to campaign, answer questions from constituents, and gather grassroots support.

-The website has been offline since 26 April 2023.
+The website went offline on 26 April 2023.
+It resumed operations on 2 June 2026.

 Notable incidents

 Tianya Club has been involved in Chinese news stories such as a revival of the 1995 Tsinghua University poisoning story about Zhu Ling.